 Modern operating system offer multitasking and multiprocessing.
 Even we have multiprocessor based systems.
 All of these require a Scheduler to manage and ever wondered how fast and smoothly all these are managed by Scheduler so that we don't even notice even a glitch.

-The answer lies in the core of Scheduler - Context Switch
+The answer lies in the core of Scheduler - Context Switch.

 Let's take a small example of scheduler code from SLOS;